Invasive Species in Nova Scotia

 Dog Strangling Vine

-Fact Sheet Vascular Plant Vincetoxicum rossicum & V. nigrum | Pale Swallowwort, Black Swallowwort Description Herbaceous vine growing 1-2 metres high and twining onto plants
+VASCULAR PLANT Vincetoxicum rossicum & V. nigrum | Pale Swallowwort, Black Swallowwort Description Herbaceous vine growing 1-2 metres high and twining onto plants or trees.
+Leaves are opposite, oval with

 Read More »